alihamzasultan/Aizen-1/README.md

   <h2 align="center">Aizen - Digital Agency Website</h2>

-  Pixology is a fully responsive digital agency website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Aizen is a fully responsive digital agency website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

 </div>